darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 ``void setFromPrefs(aPrefBranchName)``

 Set any attributes specified in the given prefbranch on this object.
-@exception NS_ERROR_FAILURE    one or more LDAP attributes are listed multiple times.
-The object is now in an inconsistent state, and should be either manually repaired or discarded.

 Parameters
 ^^^^^^^^^^

 * in ACString aPrefBranchName

+Throws
+^^^^^^

+* NS_ERROR_FAILURE    one or more LDAP attributes are listed multiple times.
+The object is now in an inconsistent state, and should be either manually repaired or discarded.

 setCardPropertiesFromLDAPMessage
 --------------------------------